zenml-io/zenml/docs/book/artifacts.md

 which in return helps us and our users with:

 - Identifying the inputs and outputs of a step more clearly
-- Making it easier to query to metadata store to fetch relevant artifacts
+- Making it easier to query the metadata store to fetch relevant artifacts
 - Implementing auxiliary utility functions on top of the artifact implementation
 - Creating an easier interface to interconnect different pipelines